Offer in Compromise

 - Information to show basis for actions such as documentation of previous department policy.

-You may refer to the Offer in Compromise Checklist to ensure all necessary information is included with your offer.
+You may refer to the Offer in Compromise Checklist, page 2 of the Form MO-656, to ensure all necessary information is included with your offer.
 Failure to provide the required information will result in denial of your offer.

 If you owe for more than one tax type, send one Offer in Compromise listing all tax debts.
 All required tax returns need to be filed.

-Payment is not required unless the Offer in Compromise is accepted and should be made according to the terms agreed upon in Step Four of Offer in Compromise.
+Payment is not required unless the Offer in Compromise is accepted.
 Payments sent with the Offer in Compromise will be applied to the account the Offer in Compromise was submitted for, however, acceptance of the payment does not constitute or establish acceptance of the Offer in Compromise.

 No. The law does not provide a right of appeal for a rejected OIC.